+sexual activity

 Sexual exploitation has been identified previously as a concern

 Unexplained injuries

 History of abuse

 Unresolved trauma relating to bereavement/loss.

 Mental Capacity concerns

 Drug/Alcohol Drug or alcohol use is a primary means of recreation

-2. a.g., Current substance/alcohol misuse in family
+Current substance/alcohol misuse in family

-•

-Drug/alcohol use within peer groups Invited file and in the area of th
+Drug/alcohol use within peer groups

 Limited financial means to support drug or alcohol use

 Effects of drug or alcohol use are clearly recognised

 Active drug or alcohol seeking behaviour

 Use that is associated with episodes of intoxication

 Impairment in functioning in areas of life e.g. School, home or

 distress within families or close relationships due to substance use

 Education/Traini Exclusion from school

 ng/Employment Unexplained absences

 attendance, Not engaging in ETE

 punctuality and Behaviour changes in school

 attainment Missing from education

 Learning disability/needs

 Accommodation Living in a chaotic or dysfunctional household

 stability and Poor home conditions

-suitability
+suitability Homelessness

-Suitability Homelessness The state of the state of th

 Sofa surfing

 Unable to access home for significant periods during the day or

 night.

 Living in overcrowded multiple occupancy dwellings

 History of local authority care/placement moves.

 Trafficking The child at the point of entry:

 Entered illegally without passport or ID papers;

 Has false papers, goods and money not accounted for;

 Has no adult with them or to meet them;

 Is with an adult who refuses to leave them alone;

 Has no money but a working mobile phone;

 Is reluctant to give personal details.

 Once in the UK the child:

 Receives unexplained calls;

 Has money from an unknown source;

 Shows signs of sexual or physical abuse;

 Has not been enrolled in a school or with a GP;

 Seems to do work in various locations.

 The child's sponsor:

 Has previously made multiple visa applications for other children

 or acted as guarantor; or

 Is known to have acted as guarantor for others who have not

 returned to their countries of origin at the expiry of the visas.

 Concerns Limited access to funds

 regarding Money not accounted for

 financial Lack of control over funds

 independence No source of income

 and/security Family struggling financially

 debt

-- 4001

-Sex Work Failure to understand risks Failure to have regard for risk in keeping safe Lone working Lack of engagement with outreach workers Failure to consider sexual health Control/Coercion by another person
+Sex Work Failure to understand risks Failure to have regard for risk in keeping safe Lone working Lack of engagement with outreach workers Failure to consider sexual health

+Failure to consider sexual health

+Control/Coercion by another person

-Appendix 7
+Appendix 6